Should You Back Your Sales Manager For Another Year?

-Shortfalls in sales revenue go directly to the bottom line
+Sales revenue shortfalls occur and unfortunately, they go directly to the bottom line

 As CEO, you are managing both the top and bottom line, and making the right adjustments to keep the bottom line healthy is your priority.
 You need to start managing the risk of a sales shortfall in top-line revenue before it adversely affects the bottom line.